Icinga/icinga-powershell-framework/doc/100-General/10-Changelog.md

 ### Enhancements

+* [#631](https://github.com/Icinga/icinga-powershell-framework/pull/631) Deduplicates `-C try { Use-Icinga ...` boilerplate by adding it to the `PowerShell Base` template and removing it from every single command
 * [#679](https://github.com/Icinga/icinga-powershell-framework/pull/679) Adds a new data provider for fetching process information of Windows systems, while sorting all objects based on a process name and their process id

 ## 1.11.2 (tbd)